 In 2020

-On 22 September 2020, ULB and VUB awarded the insignia of Doctor honoris causa to two children of History, to two men who would become friends: Simon Gronowski and Koenraad Tinel.
-This joint insignia award ceremony took place on the Etterbeek campus of the VUB on the occasion of the VUB's academic year kick-off ceremony.
+On 22 September 2020, the Université libre de Bruxelles and the Vrije Universiteit Brussel jointly awarded the insignia of ULB Doctor Honoris Causa to two remarkable figures of history: Simon Gronowski and Koenraad Tinel.
+This joint ceremony, held on the Etterbeek campus of the VUB to mark the start of its academic year, celebrated their extraordinary life stories and friendship.

 In 2019